farrell-dan/concordia-react-ecosystem/__lecture/lecture-3-react-router-dom.md

 Why would we want to nest routes inside one another?

 Simple!
 So we don't have to manually re-render parts of our UI.
 When nesting routes, the parent component persists on the page automatically, saving us a lot of time and trouble!

+❗ Nesting routes is not always necessary, but it is a cool feature!

+‼ The parent component is **ALWAYS** rendered when nesting routes.

 ---